sghoweri/ascmats.github.io/TTB_restore.md

 ## Now unplug and re-plug in the mat and you'll see the blue light start flashing, this indicates that it's searching for a nearby TrampleTek Blue socket to pair with!
 Plug in your original TrampleTek Blue socket nearby and you're all ready to go.

-## Go [here](https://github.com/ASCKing9/TrampleTek-Blue-code/blob/main/TrampleTekBlue_socketVerison/TrampleTek%20Instructions%20Brochure%20reduced%20color.pdf) for the original TrampleTek Blue instruction manual
+## Go [here](https://github.com/ASCKing9/TrampleTek-Blue-code/blob/main/TrampleTekBlue_socketVerison/TrampleTek%20Instructions%20Brochure%20reduced%20color.pdf) for the original TrampleTek Blue instruction manual.